KBIQ: History

-102.7 license
+The 102.7 frequency

+Colorado's Classical Music

-The current 102.7 license began life at 104.9 MHz in July 1953 as KCMS, "Colorado's Classical Music Station".
-It was owned by Bud Edmonds, doing business as the Garden of the Gods Broadcasting Company; Edmonds built the facility, the first stereo FM radio station west of the Mississippi River.
+The current 102.7 license began life at 104.9 MHz in July 1953.
+Its original call sign was KCMS, "Colorado's Classical Music Station".
+It was owned by Bud Edmonds, doing business as the Garden of the Gods Broadcasting Company.
+Edmonds built the facility, the first FM stereo radio station west of the Mississippi River.

 Edmonds operated KCMS out of a studio he built in his garage at 68 Minnehaha Avenue.
 At times, Edmonds and his wife would take turns operating the Seeburg record changer, announcing the music that was being played and changing the albums.
-In 1956, KCMS moved to 102.7 MHz and gained an AM simulcast partner, KCMS 1490 (now KXRE); the FM tower was moved to the top of Cheyenne Mountain.
+In 1956, KCMS moved to 102.7 MHz and gained an AM simulcast partner on 1490 (now KXRE).
+The FM tower was moved to the top of Cheyenne Mountain.

 In early 1970, Edmonds sold KCMS-AM-FM to a group of retired Air Force officers doing business as the Black Forest Development Company. to take the AM station into an "information and education" format, taking the call letters KEDI.
 The FM became a music station, playing classical during the day, and free-form album rock at night.

+Top 40

-By 1973, the station was a full-time contemporary music station (Contemporary Hit Radio, CHR) using the moniker "KEDI-KCMS, Colorado's Music Mother", programmed by Colorado Springs Top 40 radio pioneer Steve Scott.
-It was the first Top 40 station on FM in Colorado, and led the move to the band by music stations, finally defeating former Top 40 legend KYSN.
-Never a financial success, KEDI-KCMS was sold in 1974, to Mountain States Broadcasting, who moved the studios to a location on Manitou Avenue, changing the call letters to KIIQ, still playing a top-40 format, but one that was less aggressive.
+By 1973, the station was a full-time Top 40 music station using the moniker "KEDI-KCMS, Colorado's Music Mother", programmed by Colorado Springs Top 40 radio pioneer Steve Scott.
+It was the first Top 40 station on FM in Colorado.
+After several months, its ratings surpassed former Top 40 AM radio legend KYSN.

+Never a financial success, KEDI-KCMS was sold in 1974, to Mountain States Broadcasting.
+Mountain States moved the studios to a location on Manitou Avenue, changing the call letters to KIIQ.
+It still played Top 40 hits, but with a playlist that was less aggressive.
 In 1979, Wikes/Abaris Communications acquired KIIQ.

+Modern rock

 In the early 1980s, KIIQ broadcast a modern rock format.
 In 1984, it returned to its roots as a CHR as KIKX (Kicks 102.7), becoming one of the top-rated stations in the market.
-In 1989, Wikes/Abaris sold KIKX to First Sierra Communications, but after First Sierra went bankrupt in 1990, Wikes/Abaris would reacquire KIKX.
+In 1989, Wikes/Abaris sold KIKX to First Sierra Communications.
+But after First Sierra went bankrupt in 1990, Wikes/Abaris reacquired KIKX.

 In 1988, KIKX got competition from not one but two CHR move-ins from Pueblo.
-First in the spring KATM (The Kat) moved in with a similarly programmed station, while later in the fall, KKMG moved in with a Rhythmic Crossover leaning CHR.
+First in the spring KATM (The Kat) came on the air with a similarly programmed station, while later in the fall, KKMG moved in with a Rhythmic-leaning Top 40 sound.
 KIKX responded with KKMG moving into the market by leaning in a Rhythmic direction but would move back to a Mainstream playlist.

-However, KKMG became the dominant CHR in the market and KIKX bowed out of the format, and flipped back to a Modern Rock station in September 1992, but kept the KIKX calls and used "The Max" moniker.
-It switched to a satellite-fed country music station a year later, and in 1995, it flipped to an all '70s format using the "Kicks" moniker.
+However, KKMG became the dominant CHR in the market and KIKX bowed out of the format.
+It flipped back to a Modern Rock sound in September 1992, but kept the KIKX call sign and used "The Max" as its moniker.
+It flipped to a satellite-fed country music format a year later, and in 1995, it switched to an all 1970s format using the "Kicks" moniker.